demisto/content/Packs/CiscoEmailSecurity/Integrations/CiscoEmailSecurity/README.md

 ### cisco-email-security-list-entries-get
 ***
-Cisco email security get list entries
+Retrieves a list of entries.

 #### Base Command